-Cristobal Colon in Havana seemed no different.
-Undaunted by the closed gate, buoyed by voices in the gatehouse – my husband negotiated our entrance.
-Unencumbered by expectation, void of tour book overviews – we entered just the way we liked it – blank slates on a mission of discovery.
+We approached Colon with anticipation, undaunted by closed gates, encouraged by voices in the gatehouse.
+It was late afternoon, my husband managed to negotiate entrance.
+Unencumbered by expectation, void of tour book jibber-jabber, we entered as blank slates on a mission of discovery.

-I’m not certain if the enormity of Colon ever truly registered.
-Past the gates, lost in silent pondering, each of us intent on picking solitary paths through the labyrinth.
-Five or ten minutes passed, minutes filled with wonder at the stark beauty of monuments to the dead.
-We needed that time to get our bearings – gradually each of us walked out of ourselves, ready to share the experience as a group.
-Six of us gathered, as if instructed by unseen forces – my husband, children and a friend, inexplicably grounded, ready to take on Colon.
+Enormity of Colon eludes description.
+Past the gates each of us picked solitary paths through the labyrinth.
+Five, ten minutes passed.
+Minutes filled with wonder at the stark beauty of monuments to the dead, time needed to get our bearings.
+Gradually we walked out of ourselves, ready to share our experience as a group.
+Instructed by unseen forces, six of us stood together in the heart of Colon.

 I know we were alone.
 Colon had closed for the evening – six of us roaming 140 acres, meandering past lives of a million souls.
 One of the largest cemeteries in the world, yet unlike any I’d visited.
 A stark contrast to Pere Lachaise in Paris where markers for Oscar Wilde, Sarah Bernhardt, Proust, Sartre, Chopin and Jim Morrison lay sprinkled between everyday lives.
 Inhabitants of Colon were equal – elaborate mausoleums no different from modest grave stones.
-There was a tenderness present, a continuation of Cuba’s impact on my perspective.
+I felt the presence of tenderness, stoic determination and forgotten history.
+Cuba’s impact on my perspective solidified.

 The gatekeeper’s methodical approach alarmed me at first.
 Certain he’d had enough after hours annoyance, steeling myself for insistence we make our way to the exit.
 Not ready to leave, I shot my husband a wordless plea to “negotiate” a little more time.
-Gatekeeper didn’t speak a word of English, our collective Spanish amounted to a couple of the kids taking a year in high school and phrases from a Lonely Planet guide book.
+Gatekeeper didn’t speak a word of English, our collective Spanish amounted to our children taking a year of Spanish in high school and phrases from a Lonely Planet guide book.
 Turns out we didn’t need a common language – this wasn’t gatekeeper’s first dance.